ppy/osu-wiki/wiki/History_of_osu!/Online_rankings/osu!catch/en.md

 Only reigns over 100 days are included.
 The current rank #1 reign is excluded.
 :::

-The following is a list of the longest consecutive days a player has held the rank #1 spot (as of 21 July 2026).
+The following is a list of the longest consecutive days a player has held the rank #1 spot (as of 27 August 2026).

 | Player | From | To | Reign length (days) |
 | --: | :-- | :-- | :-: |